 Researchers believe that the source of the sacred status of the plant stemmed from the mass migration of Indians to the Caribbean region after the period of slavery.
 It is estimated that the Jamaicans learned from the Indian immigrants the cult of the plant, along with many parts of Hindu culture.

-Archaeological findings show that chalis, a Rastafarian smoking tool, originated in the South Asian region where smoking vessels were found made from coconut.
+Archaeological findings show that chalis, a Rastafarian smoking vessel, originated in the South Asian region where smoking utensils were found made from coconut.

 The Rastafarian movement arose in a world where Cannabis was already outlawed in many countries, including in Jamaica, where the plant ban began on 1913.
 The Rastafarians refer to the prohibition of persecution.
 They see the Babylonian governments as interpreting biblical prophecy as a corrupt force that prevents economic interests and includes governments, corporations, media, and other things that are perceived as "corrupt."
 Cannabis is identified as a powerful material with a huge influence which opens the minds of people to the truth, something that clearly stands against the interests of Babylon and is therefore pursued by law.